EricThomson/pandastim/readme.md

 **Tests**
 Check out the list of examples in [examples/examples_readme.md](examples/examples_readme.md), and run those that strike your fancy.
 For instance, `examples/drifting_fullfield_sin.py`

-### To do (short term)
+### To do (ongoing)
-- change all 'sin' to sine sa
-- Add single colored background static. sa
-- Combine FullFieldDrift and FullFieldStatic classes into one module.
 - Add exception handling (e.g., 0 to 255 etc type stuff)
 - Make sure you are following the coding conventions below.
+- Keep eye open for rgb vs bgr for color texture.

+### To do (short term)
+- Finish combining FullFieldDrift and FullFieldStatic classes into one module.
+- Get all the examples working.
+- Fix automatic handling of data types and formats: not everything will be of type `T_unsigned_byte`.
+You will have 2 byte, 1 byte, rgb, etc..
+You need to deal with this.
-- Add experiment for static (save data to file options etc)
+- Add experiment for static (save data to file options etc) (e.g., grating)
 - Add exp for grating.
 - Add generic experiment class
 - Add two experiments to examples.